AnzhiZhang/MCDReforgedPlugins/src/bot/readme.md

 ## FastAPI MCDR

-The plugin supports the [FastAPI MCDR](../fastapi_mcdr) plugin.
+The plugin supports the [FastAPI MCDR](../fastapi_mcdr) plugin (>=2.0.0).
 After installing the FastAPI MCDR plugin, the plugin will automatically register endpoints.
 You can view the API definition through FastAPI.

 Python packages required: